Exploring Large Language Model for Graph Data Understanding in Online Job Recommendations: Experiments

 \subsection{The Impact of Meta-path Number}

-In this experiment, we investigate the impact of meta-path number on the effectiveness of GLRec.
-Here we evaluate the point-wise performance on Random setting using the AUC metric for different numbers of meta-paths, ranging from 0 to 3.
+We investigate the impact of meta-path number on the effectiveness of GLRec.
+Here we evaluate the point-wise performance on Random setting using AUC for different numbers of meta-paths, ranging from 0 to 3.
 We also input the meta-path prompt (removing extra instruction text for feature conciseness) into RobertaRec for comparison.
-From the line graph of Figure~\ref{fig:path_plot}, we can observe the following trends: \begin{itemize} \item For GLRec, the results consistently increase as the number of meta-paths increases.
-This indicates that the inclusion of behavior graph understanding significantly improves the recommendation effectiveness of GLRec. \item One notable observation is the significant improvement in GLRec's performance when transitioning from 0 meta-paths to 1 meta-path, and achieve the peak with only 2 meta-paths.
+From the line graph of Figure~\ref{fig:path_plot}, we can observe the following trends: \begin{itemize} \item For GLRec, the results consistently increase as the number of meta-paths increases. \item One notable observation is the significant improvement in GLRec's performance when transitioning from 0 meta-paths to 1 meta-path, and achieving the peak with only 2 or 3 meta-paths.
 The core increases from 0.71 to 0.88, indicating a substantial boost in recommendation effectiveness.
 This improvement suggests that the chain-of-thought ability of the LLM, inspired by in-context learning, plays a crucial role in GLRec's performance. \item For RobertaRec, which does not incorporate behavior graph understanding, the values remain relatively stable across different meta-path numbers.
-The reason is that discriminative bert-based model lacks the ability to effectively understand prompts like generative LLMs. \end{itemize} The results indicate that the inclusion of behavior graph understanding through meta-path prompt input has a significant positive impact on the effectiveness of GLRec.
-By leveraging the rich information in behavior graphs, GLRec gains a deeper understanding of user-item interactions, leading to improved recommendation performance, which provides the sufficient evidence for RQ2.
+The reason is that discriminative BERT-based model lacks the ability to effectively understand prompts like generative LLMs. \end{itemize} The results indicate that the inclusion of behavior graph understanding through meta-path prompt has a significant positive impact on the effectiveness of GLRec.
+By leveraging the rich information, GLRec gains a deeper understanding of user-item interactions, leading to improved performance, which provides sufficient evidence for graph effect.